Ferns & Focus

 Phalaenopsis

-The Phalaenopsis orchid, commonly known as the Moth Orchid, is prized for its elegant, long-lasting blooms that resemble the wings of a moth.
-Native to Southeast Asia, these epiphytic plants grow on trees in the wild, drawing moisture and nutrients from the air and rain.
-They are among the most popular indoor orchids because they thrive in typical household conditions and can bloom for several months at a time.
+Moth Orchids are known for long-lasting blooms that look a bit like moth wings.
+Native to Southeast Asia, these epiphytes grow on trees in the wild and draw moisture from air and rain.
+They are among the easiest orchids for typical homes and can flower for months.

 Light